lsst-sqre/sqr-069/index.rst

 The implementation of the OpenID Connect protocol in Gafaelfawr is not fully conformant and doesn't support several optional features.
 See the discussion in :dmtn:`253` for more details.

+The original implementation returned a JWT as both the ID token and the access token, and then accepted access tokens for authentication to the userinfo endpoint.
+While this worked, it's not in the spirit of the OpenID Connect protocol and would create other problems if we ever wished to issue access tokens that could be used to authenticate to services other than Gafaelfawr.
+The current implementation instead creates a Gafaelfawr token of type ``oidc`` with no scopes and returns that as the access token instead, and requires the token used to authenticate to the OpenID Connect userinfo endpoint to be of type ``oidc``.
+If we later want to allow these tokens to be used for other purposes, we could allow the client to request scopes and add scopes to this access token.

+Currently, the ``oidc`` token does not record the OpenID Connect client to which it was issued.
+This should be added, but requires extending the database schema further.

 InfluxDB tokens
 ---------------